 Your non-law guide to a career in law – everything you need to know about converting to law

-The British Inter-University Commercial Awareness Competition (BIUCAC 2021) is a major national competition seeking to highlight what is seldom taught in the lecture room – legal commercial awareness.
-Legal commercial awareness is one of the skills tested at interviews and assessment centres and is an essential skill to become a successful commercial lawyer.
+BIUCAC 2021 is a major national competition seeking to highlight what is seldom taught in the lecture room – legal commercial awareness.
+Legal commercial awareness is one of the skills tested in law interviews/ assessment centres – and is an essential skill to become a successful commercial lawyer.
 It is an uphill battle for most law students who are not studying at Russell Group universities who want to work at City law firms as surveys show that approximately 80% of trainees at City and commercial law firms are from Oxbridge and Russell Group universities.

-BIUCAC was founded by Mr Denis Viskovich, a former City lawyer and visiting university lecturer, and aims to “level the playing field” and provide an opportunity for law students from non-Russell Group universities to showcase their talent directly to partners of some of the world’s leading law firms!
-Viskovich wants to encourage more law students from non-Russell Group universities to apply to City law firms and to increase their legal commercial awareness – a vital skill aspiring lawyers must have to succeed!
+BIUCAC was founded by Mr Denis Viskovich, an ex-City lawyer and visiting university lecturer, and aims to “level the playing field” and provide an opportunity for law students from non-Russell Group universities to showcase their talent directly to partners of some of the leading law firms in the world!
+Viskovich wants to encourage more law students from non-Russell Group universities to apply to City law firms – and to increase their legal commercial awareness –a vital skill aspiring lawyers must have to succeed!

 About BIUCAC 2021

 There are six rounds of the competition, the first three rounds are online multiple-choice quizzes.
 To progress to round four (to be held locally at each law school), students need to be one of the top 10 from their law school.
 In rounds four, five and the final round, students will make presentations and answer questions from partners of some of the world’s leading law firms.
 Students will research key topics that any City solicitor is expected to understand.
 Learning about the economy and business will both allow law students to gain a better understanding of legal commercial awareness and increase their employability.